KD-physics/RCPGenerator/README.md

 - Optionally fix container height as a multiple of the first particle diameter.
 - If computer resources are sufficient, can generate packings in any arbitrary dimension of size 2 or greater
 - Export and import packing data in plain‑text format.
 - Both C++ and MATLAB routines included.
 Each set of code are independent whose functionality mirror each other.
+- Able to handle very large size ratios, with prior success in generating packings that have particle diameter ratios > 100 in 2D, > 50 in 3D, > 15 in 4D, and > 5 in 5D.

 ## Table of Contents
 1. [Repository Structure](#repository-structure)